coder907/flutter_clock/rebase60_clock/README.md

 ReBase60 Clock is a clock face that uses ReBase60 encoding to present time - the kind of presentation that is efficient from both written and spoken point of view.

-It takes a bit of practice to learn the mapping but, after a couple of days, one should be able to tell time instantly.
+It takes a bit of practice to learn the mapping but, after a couple of days, one should be able to tell time at a glance.

 ## Examples